-Written confirmation from the Region of Peel that the Functional Servicing Report is to their satisfaction;
+• Written confirmation from the Region of Peel that the Functional Servicing Report is to their satisfaction;

-The development application was circulated to the Region of Peel on July 8, 2024, October 28, 2024, and March 10, 2025.
-At the time of writing this report, City staff have not received Regional correspondence on the most recent circulation and/or Regional Clearance to enact the Zoning By-law, despite the comment deadline being March 24, 2025.
-City staff have followed up with Regional staff and have yet to receive a formal response on the matter.
+The development application was circulated to the Region of Peel on February 9th, 2024, and December 23rd, 2024.
+At the time of writing this report, City staff have not received Regional Clearance to enact the Zoning By-law.

 At this time, staff are recommending that the enactment of the Secondary Plan and Zoning By-Law Amendment be deferred until formal regional clearance is provided.
-The Region has identified a new wastewater servicing strategy for the installation of new sewers and diversion sewers that can support the sanitary flows of the proposed development.
-The strategy includes the upgrade of sanitary sewer on Nelson Street West to a 525mm sewer and a new 750mm trunk sewer to be constructed along the abandoned Orangeville Rail tracks.